 In order to share information regarding vulnerable and disadvantaged consumers, participants were asked to send contributions on existing legal definitions and policies.
-By December 4th, the Secretariat had received contributions from Ecuador, Egypt, Lebanon, Portugal, Spain (Catalan Agency), the United States of America and the Eurasian Economic Commission.
+By December 4th, the Secretariat had received contributions from Ecuador, Egypt, the Eurasian Economic Commission, Lebanon, Portugal, the Catalan Agency, and the United States.